kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_dimension_conventions.md

   nbformat_minor: 5
 ---

-# Dimension conventions in Kinetics Toolkit
+# Expressing series of points, vectors and frames in Kinetics Toolkit

-In the [](api/ktk.geometry.rst) module and in most of Kinetics Toolkit's module:
+To express points, vectors and frames in Kinetics Toolkit, we must follow these conventions:

 -   Every number, point, vector or matrix is considered as a **series**.
 -   The first dimension of any series corresponds to **time**.